The Specialist Resource Provision (SRP)

-Vice Principal SRP & SENCO
+Vice Principal SRP

-Each student in the SRP is linked to a class in the main school and are included in all class activities; we aim for students to be spending at least 80% of their day with their class.
+Each student in the SRP is linked to a class in the main school and are included in all class activities; we aim for students to be spending at least 80% of their day with their class where appropriate.
 This is achieved with an individual timetable where students are attending the classes which will benefit them the most and which they are most able to learn in.
-The other time will be spent working with ACE staff.
-During their time in ACE, students will be attending a number of interventions to help them achieve academically and socially.
-This will include speech and language sessions, occupational therapy sessions, social learning and specialist academic sessions.
+The other time will be spent working with SRP staff.
+During their time in the SRP, students will be attending a number of interventions to help them achieve academically and socially.
+This will include speech and language sessions, occupational therapy sessions and music therapy sessions, social learning and specialist academic sessions.

 We will be working closely with Speech and Language, Occupational and Music therapists who will visit the SRP weekly.
 Together we will develop programmes and interventions to help students with their communication and sensory regulation needs as well as focusing on independence and socialisation.

 Each child will have social and communication targets; these will be created using the inclusive curriculum.
 This means that students will be working throughout the day on the essential skills needed to be an effective communicator; this could mean greeting a peer or holding a lengthier conversation.

 We will also be working to understand emotions as many Autistic children struggle with identifying not only other people’s emotions but their own emotions as well.
 This will be worked on throughout the day through Zones of Regulations.

 Students will follow the same academic programme as their peers when in class; our staff will modify activities to suit the student’s ability level.
 Students will also complete work in the SRP classrooms; this work will be set from individual targets from the inclusive curriculum.